""

 Treatment of acute myeloid leukemia (AML) during the remission phase depends on the subtype of AML and may include:

-To learn more about these treatments, see the Treatment Option Overview.
+Learn more about these treatments in Treatment Option Overview.

 Treatment of Refractory or Recurrent Acute Myeloid Leukemia